 The cocaine used in France mainly comes from Colombia.
 It mainly passes through the south via Spain and the north via the Netherlands (Rotterdam) and Belgium (Antwerp).
 Over the past few years, cocaine, transiting through Venezuela then via the French West Indies, has been entering the European continent through the port of Le Havre.
-There has also been a major increase in air trafficking by mules between Guiana and mainland France in the past two years.
+There has also been a major increase in air trafficking by mules between Guiana and mainland France.

 The heroin used in France mainly comes from Afghanistan (brown heroin) and passes via the Balkans (Turkey, Greece, Albania).
 The Netherlands, ahead of Belgium, is the main platform which supplies French dealers.
-Synthetic drugs (MDMA/ecstasy, amphetamines) used in France also mainly come from the Netherlands,
+Synthetic drugs (MDMA/ecstasy, amphetamines) used in France also mainly come from the Netherlands.

-• National drug law offences (main drugs linked to offences; distinguishing between possession/use, trafficking, cultivation/production) (a summary of T1.2)
+National drug law offences (main drugs linked to offences; distinguishing between possession/use, trafficking, cultivation/production) (a summary of T1.2)

-In 2016, the total number of persons accused of narcotic use in France is about 160,000.
-Aside from these drug use offences (83% of the total), the police services and French Gendarmerie accused 16,487 individuals of drug use-resale and 13,515 of trafficking-resale without the use of narcotics.
+In 2017, the total number of persons accused of narcotic use in France is about 164,000 against less than 160,000 in 2016.
+In 2017, 8 out of 10 people accused of a drug-related offence corresponded to simple use.
+The number of people implicated in trafficking offences (14,570), and user-dealers (17,700), increased by 7% compared to 2016.
 In 2010, 90% concerned simple cannabis use, 5% heroin use and 3% cocaine use.

-• Key drug supply reduction activities (summary of T1.3)
+Key drug supply reduction activities (summary of T1.3)